The Joy of

 5. Explain the concept of a winner-take-all market and why relative rather than absolute ability matters in them.

-6. Explain how changing technology can create more winner-take-all markets and how this might affect the distribution of income.
+6. Explain how changing technology can increase the importance of winner-take-all markets and how this might affect the distribution of income.

 Return to Contents